 Firstly, at the end of Roker Pier stands one of Sunderland’s most iconic land marks – Roker Lighthouse.
-Technically, it’s on land, although it is half a mile out to sea.
+The Victorian structure is a half a mile out to sea and people love the walk along the pier to see it.
 Indeed, it stands proud on one of the massive breakwaters on the sea front.
-Obviously these piers are at the mouth of the River Wear.
+Obviously these piers are at the mouth of the River Wear protecting the harbour etc.

 Parts of the Victorian lighthouse has been rotting away, especially the metal bits exposed to the salty sea air.
 However, after a £300,000 investment, the facelift is almost complete.

-All in all, the 6 foot weather vane that sits on top of the structure in now re-guilded.
+The 6 foot weather vane that sits on top of the structure in now re-guilded.
 Likewise, new metal mouldings for the top are on order.
-Indeed, the colour is now more brighter.
-Moreover, it is in the colours of the city’s football team.
-As a matter of fact, what else could it be!
+Indeed, the old lighthouse is now more brighter than ever.
+Moreover, it is in the colours as close as can be to red and white.
+Obviously, these colours compliment the city’s football team – Sunderland AFC!

 On the whole, the most striking feature will be its new LED lantern.
-In effect, this will allow the Roker Lighthouse to shine once more after 40 years of darkness.
-Obviously, this renovation goes hand in hand with the Roker Pier Tunnel restoration.
+This will allow the Roker Lighthouse to shine once more after 40 years of darkness.
+This renovation goes hand in hand with the Roker Pier Tunnel restoration scheme.

 For those visitors outside the north east of England, come and visit our wonderful twin resorts of Roker and Seaburn.
 There is a lot do do and see and we have some great beaches and parks here.
 Not only that but you can take a stroll along the Roker Pier and visit this grand lighthouse.